at1as/link-validator/README.md

 link-validator
 ==============

-Will recursively validate each link on a specified website, and those of its children.
+Will recursively search and validate the HTTP response code of each link on a specified web page - and those of its children up - to the maximum specified recursion depth.

 ## Screenshot